 3. Cut Energy Costs

 Just how much less energy does a concrete home use versus its wood frame competitor?
-When built with ICF walls, a concrete house uses about 30 to 40% less energy.
+When built with ICF walls, a concrete house uses about 30% to 40% less energy.
 As a homeowner, it’s reassuring to know your concrete home is using less energy.
 Perhaps even more reassuring that you made the right choice going for a concrete home is seeing your energy bill go down each month.
-Insulating concrete forms can cut up to 19% of energy costs, according to the Department of Energy.

 A concrete home will save you money and save you trips to the thermostat.
 Because concrete is a thermal mass material, it helps control the temperature of the home and keep it more uniform.
 In turn, this improvement in temperature could save you even more money by allowing you to use smaller HVAC equipment that could reduce construction costs by $500 to $2,000.